 The earliest bleeding can vary in appearance.
 Some women will have a brownish discharge.
 Others might notice a clear fluid with a pink tinge.

 It might stop and start (spotting) before settling into a heavier flow of bright red blood.

-Many early miscarriages look like heavy menstrual periods.
-If the miscarriage is happening very early – before 4 to 5 weeks – then there might be no visible tissue or only very small clots.
+Most early miscarriages look like heavy menstrual periods.
+If it’s a very early miscarriage – before 4 to 5 weeks – then there might be no visible tissue or large blood clots.

 However, from 6 weeks, it’s likely larger clots will be visible.
 They can be quite firm and, depending on how many weeks gestation you are, there might be many of them.